KIDS AND THE NEWS

 Moreover, Ellerbee believes that media literacy begins the day parents stop

-pretending that if you ignore TV, it will go away.
+pretending that it will go away if they ignore the TV.
 “Let your kid know from the

 not be used by it.’
 Kids know the difference.